riikolilover/riikolilover/README.md

 - 👋 Hi, I’m @riikolilover
-- 👀 I’m interested LOVE
+- 👀 I’m interested in LOVE
 - 🌱 I’m currently learning how to be a better Man
 - 💞️ I’m looking to collaborate on FINDING LOVE
 - 📫 How to reach me riikolilover@gmail.com, @RiikoL (Coinbase)